Using NVivo for literature reviews

 Some of my other favourite NVivo literature review tips include:

-- Have a node where you code any ‘Great Quotes’ that you want to include in your write-up.
+- Have a code for any ‘Great Quotes’ that you want to include in your write-up.

 - Use Annotations for brief reflections and See Also Links for making connections between authors.